Other Safety – Hurricane Safety and Preparedness

 - Post emergency phone numbers (fire, police, ambulance, etc.) by the phone.

-- Download NFPA’s free safety tip sheets on a variety of emergency preparedness topics: hurricane safety, flood safety, portable generators, lightning safety, emergency supplies kit, candle safety
+- Download NFPA’s free safety tip sheets on a variety of emergency preparedness topics: hurricane safety, flood safety, portable generators, emergency supplies kit, candle safety